Labels Matter More Than Models: Rethinking the Unsupervised Paradigm in Time Series Anomaly Detection: Theoretical Analysis

 Since the Binary Cross-Entropy loss is bounded below by 0, i.e., $J(\theta) \geq 0$, the right-hand side is bounded by $J(\theta_0)$.
 Taking the limit as $K \to \infty$, the series converges:

 This implies that the gradient norm must approach zero:

-While global optimality is not theoretically guaranteed due to the non-convex nature of the recurrent architecture, Eq.
-(14) rigorously confirms that \stand~converges to a critical point (a local minimum or saddle point).
-The supervised nature of the loss landscape provides steeper gradients around anomalies compared to reconstruction-based unsupervised losses, thereby empirically accelerating this convergence rate.
+While this represents a standard descent argument and global optimality is not theoretically guaranteed due to the non-convex nature of the recurrent architecture, Eq.
+(14) rigorously confirms that \stand~converges stably to a critical point.
+We include this analysis to draw a deliberate contrast: unlike state-of-the-art UTAD methods relying on adversarial training (e.g., GANs) or complex reconstruction bottlenecks—which are notoriously prone to mode collapse and training instability—our supervised objective maintains standard, reliable convergence properties.
+This theoretical stability translates directly into the empirical robustness and prediction consistency observed in our evaluations.